A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

 \subsection{Throughput as a function of the number of users}

-The achievable throughput as a function of the number of users is shown in Fig.~\ref{fig:num user}.
-The results are obtained under the condition $K_\text{T}=K_\text{R}$ and in the presence of angle estimation errors in the reflection space.
+The achievable throughput as a function of the number of users is shown in Fig.~\ref{fig:numuser}.
+The results are obtained under the condition $K_\text{T} = K_\text{R}$ and in the presence of DoA estimation errors in the reflection space.
 All schemes exhibit sublinear growth as the number of users increases, due to intensified resource competition and the resulting inter-user interference.
 The absence of a minimum per-user rate constraint in the formulation further accentuates this behavior.
-The proposed method maintains a rate gain of approximately $12\%-15\%$ for $K \le 6$, which gradually decreases to about $8\%$ at $K=8$.
+The proposed method maintains a consistent performance advantage over all benchmarks across the considered range of user counts, confirming the scalability of the proposed framework.